kyleyates/kyleyates.github.io/_pages/about.md

 Welcome to my website!
 I am a Ph.D. student in mathematics at Clemson University in Clemson, SC.
 Currently, I am studying cryptography under my advisor Dr. Shuhong Gao.

 I received my M.S. in mathematical sciences from Clemson University in 2022 under the direction of Dr. Shuhong Gao.
-I earned my B.S. in applied mathematics from San Diego State University in 2016 under the direction of J. Carmelo Interlando.
+I earned my B.S. in applied mathematics from San Diego State University in 2016 under the direction of Dr. J. Carmelo Interlando.

 Test [subreddit](http://reddit.com).